Tuesday, January 31, 2017

 You're going to hear them a lot,

-And the last seven women I lived with
+And the last several women I lived with

 Ran out of the house like a shot.